Picture this: Jeff, one of your customers, tries to reach your customer service providers after troubleshooting his own computer to no avail.

-If you want to drive down the number of repeat calls, then you should address the top customer issues by creating a video.
-You can later tackle the less commonly raised queries by customers, but to get quick results, focus on the issues your contact center frequently encounters.
+If you want to drive down the number of repeat calls, then create a video that addresses top customer issues.
+You can later tackle the less commonly raised queries by customers, but to get quick results, focus on the concerns your contact center frequently encounters.

 YouTube is still the most popular video website, but there are plenty of other sites that are gaining popularity.
-Choosing where to set up your video channel boils down to where your customers are and which sites they’d find convenient.
+Choosing where to set up your video channel boils down to where your customers are and which sites they would find convenient.

 Your agents should know how to use the videos you make, where they can be retrieved, what’s been discussed in them, and what hasn’t.
 This will help them answer to customer queries in a more precise way.
 Plus, they can easily inform callers how to retrieve and view the videos relevant to their queries.

-Your customer self-service portal can reduce call volume significantly if your customers know how to retrieve its contents.
-Telling your customers how they can access your online videos and the topics discussed in them will encourage them to check out your channel the next time they encounter a product glitch.
+Your customer self-service portal can reduce call volume if your customers know how to retrieve its contents.
+You can share your videos over social media and even include links to your library of content.
+That way, you encourage them to check out your channel the next time they encounter a product glitch.